shoppepm/shoppe/docs/packages.md

 depends="bash git curl wget" # Dependencies, separated by spaces.
 # optdepends="" # Optional dependencies, separated by spaces.
-makedepends="make" # Build dependencies, separated by spaces. conflicts="shoppe-git" # Packages this package conflicts with, separated by spaces.
+makedepends="make" # Build dependencies, separated by spaces. provides="shoppe-git" # If this package provides the same functionality as another package, add it here.
+Packages are separated by spaces.
+Automatically adds the package to conflicts.
+#conflicts="" # Packages this package conflicts with, separated by spaces.
 Most of the time this will contain the rolling version of a package.

 # Building/installation instructions
 source="https://github.com/shoppepm/shoppe" # Source link.